pdp11gy/SoC-HPS-based-MFM-disk-emulator/README.md

 **Further development and remarks**
 In this project, the disk data are stored in a file, such as diskinfo_1.
 The number of revolutions(RPM),
 =index frequency of the disk is detected automatically.
 Maybe someone can get data from another
-disc and edit a corresponding disk file.
+disk and edit a corresponding disk file.
 16 (0 to F) disk files can be used.
 Furthermore, it is planned to bring both interfaces together like in the overview.pdf dokument.
-Additionally I want to integrate a 5-1/4 floppy interface and 4 serial line units.
-Maybe someone wants to participate or has references if that has ever been realized ?
+Details will be published on my homepage, www.pdp11gy.com